YodasMyDad/Dialogue/ReadMe.md

 Our Social logins (Currently only Facebook and Google) is powered via a fantastic library called [Skybrud.Social](http://social.skybrud.dk/) - To enable social logins you need to add the appropriate keys into the Social settings on your forum root.
 See below.

 **Facebook uses OAuth 2.0** for authentication and communication.
-In order for users to authenticate with the Facebook API, you must specify the ID, secret and redirect URI of your Facebook app.
+In order for Users to authenticate with the Facebook API, you must specify the ID, secret and redirect URI of your Facebook app.
 You can create a new app at the following URL:
 [https://developers.facebook.com/](https://developers.facebook.com/)

 **Google uses OAuth 2.0** for authentication and communication.
-In order for users to authenticate with the Google API, you must specify the ID, secret and redirect URI of your Google app.
+In order for Users to authenticate with the Google API, you must specify the ID, secret and redirect URI of your Google app.
 You can create a new app at the following URL:
 [https://console.developers.google.com/project](https://console.developers.google.com/project)

 Notice: When a user is redirected to the Google of Facebook login dialog, the scope (permissions of the app) are specified.
 You can change these if you require further permissions.
 Just look in the OAuthControllers folder and edit the controller as needed.

 ## Swapping Out The Markdown Editor ##

 Dialogue comes with 2 Rich Text Editors build in.
-MarkDown Editor (Default) and TinyMCE.
+Mark Down Editor (Default) and TinyMCE.
 These can be found in the following folder in your Umbraco installation (Read here to find out more about EditorTemplates)

 Views > Shared > EditorTemplates